High Holidays

 Ticket Information

 Every person attending High Holiday services must have their own ticket to enter the building for Rosh Hashanah and Yom Kippur services.
-Tickets will be mailed to each member household in early to mid to late-August.
+Tickets will be mailed to each member household in early to early September.
 Accounts must be in good standing in order to receive tickets.
-If you do not have your tickets by Labor Day, please call the office.
+If you do not have your tickets by late September, please call the office.

 Olam Tikvah offers tickets for non-members, guests of members, members of other USCJ synagogues, active duty military personnel and students.